vicktor349/vicktor349/README.md

 - 👋 Hi, I’m victor
 - 👀 I’m interested in web development and mobile development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NodeJS,nextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email: ayomidevictor349@gmail.com